EngineerByEar/Music_Social_Media_Platform/README.md

 - Replace the placeholder collaborative filter with a proper matrix factorisation or neural model
 - Add ML-based audio feature extraction (tempo, key, energy) to improve content-based matching
-- Implement server-side pagination for recommendations and comment feeds
 - Add post search by tag, genre, or artist
 - Introduce a notification system for follows, likes, and comments